American Motors Corporation: 1984–1986: Jose J. Dedeurwaerder

-1986–1987: Joe Cappy
+1986–1987: Joseph E. Cappy

+On March 23, 1986, former executive vice president of operations Joseph E. Cappy was named president and chief executive officer of American Motors.

 In 1987, after further new-vehicle development that included the Medallion (a rebadged Renault 21) and Giorgetto Giugiaro's Italian-designed new full-sized front-wheel drive sedan that became the Eagle Premier, Renault sold its 47% ownership stake in American Motors to Chrysler, which made a public offer to purchase all the remaining outstanding shares of American Motors stock.
-American Motors was acquired by Chrysler in August 1987.
+Chrysler acquired American Motors in August 1987.
 The primary task of Chrysler management was to integrate the two companies as quickly as possible.
-American Motors' final CEO, Joe Cappy, was tasked with achieving this by Chrysler president Gerald Greenwald.
+American Motors' final CEO, was tasked with achieving this by Chrysler president Gerald Greenwald.